dsgelab/finregistry-matrices/README.md

 ### Checks

 - Checks that all input files can be read before starting preprocessing.
-- Reports a warning in the log file if requested age ranges are outside the coverage of any of the registries.
+- Reports a warning in the log file if requested age ranges are outside the coverage of any of the registries (NOT IMPLEMENTED YET, USER NEEDS TO CHECK THEMSELVES!).

 [Go to top of page](#top)